-For theater-lovers there's Balboa Park's Old Globe, home of the National Shakespeare Festival every summer.
-Next door to Old Globe, the Cassius Carter Center Stage Theater presents a lively season of plays, while downtown the Civic Theater also schedules a full season of cultural events, including opera, ballet, and the San Diego Symphony.
-On-campus entertainment includes a series of Friday and Saturday night flicks throughout the year, at attractively low prices.
-The Drama Department presents plays throughout the school year in the UCSD Theatre on Matthews Campus, and many concerts ranging from rock to Bach are presented annually.
-Free dances in the cafeterias and gym, street dances, noon concerts and appearances by prominent jazz groups also are scheduled regularly.

-Informal meeting places such as Revelle's Coffee House and Muir's Five-and-Dime are frequented by students throughout the day and evening.
-The University Student Center provides many meeting rooms and recreational facilities for students.
-The new Mandeville Center, a \$5.3 million fine arts building, which opened in March, 1975, houses offices, classrooms and work spaces for the Departments of Music and Visual Arts and an 850-seat auditorium.
+"There are a lot of trees here.
+There's a lot of concrete, but I think that this makes for a beautiful dichotomy.
+I like the trees the best."
+Junior, Revelle For theater-lovers there's Balboa Park's Old Globe, home of the National Shakespeare Festival every summer.
+Next door to the Old Globe, the Cassius Carter Center Stage Theater presents a season of plays, while downtown the Civic Theater also schedules a full season of cultural events including opera, ballet, and the San Diego Symphony.
+On-campus entertainment includes a series of Friday and Saturday night films at very low prices throughout the year.
+The Drama Department presents plays throughout the school year in the UCSD Theatre.
+Concerts ranging from rock to jazz to classical, free dances in the cafeterias and gym, street dances, noon concerts and appearances by prominent jazz groups are also scheduled regularly.
+Informal meeting places such as Revelle's Coffee House and Muir's Five-and-Dime are visited by students throughout the day and evening.
+The Student Center provides many meeting rooms and recreational facilities for students.
+The new Mandeville Center, a \$5.3 million fine arts building, which opened in March, 1975, houses offices, classrooms and work spaces for the Departments of Music and Visual Arts, as well as an 850-seat auditorium.
 The three-level structure, north and east of the gymnasium, provides a center for a greatly expanded program of art exhibits, concerts, and other cultural events.
-MOUNTAINS, DESERTS AND BEACHES Southern Californians live out-of-doors.
-The San Diego metropolitan area-which includes UCSD-boasts the most benign climate in the United States, year-around.
-Fishing opportunities are plentiful offshore in kelp beds west of La Jolla, and surrounding the Coronado Islands in Mexican waters.
+Many Southern Californians live out-of-doors.
+The San Diego metropolitan area - which includes UC San Diego - has the most benign climate in the United States, year-around.
+Fishing opportunities are plentiful offshore in kelp beds west of La Jolla, and surrounding the Coronado Islands in the Mexican waters.
 Bass and trout fishing are found in nearby lakes and streams.
 An hour's drive to the east, the Laguna Mountains provide pleasure at all seasons for campers and hikers.
-Beyond the Lagunas lies the vast, awe-inspiring Borrego Desert with its breathtaking displays of wildflowers in the spring.
+Beyond the Lagunas lies the vast Borrego Desert with its breathtaking display of wildflowers in the spring.
 For 900 miles southward from the U.S.-Mexican border stretches the peninsula of Baja California, a mecca for lovers of unspoiled beaches and untouched mountains and deserts.
-The peninsula, site of the grueling Baja cross-country rough-road auto races each year, is still largely unexplored wilderness, despite recent opening of a trans-peninsular highway.
+The peninsula, site of the grueling Baja cross-country road races each year, is still largely unexplored wilderness, despite the recent opening of a trans-peninsular highway.